-With an average daily population of 1,400 inmates, the Virginia Beach Correctional Center is the largest jail in Virginia.
+With an average daily population of 1,100 inmates, the Virginia Beach Correctional Center is one of the largest city jails in Virginia.
 The jail is responsible for pre-trial inmates and inmates serving misdemeanor sentences of a year or less, as well as inmates awaiting transfer to the Virginia Department of Corrections.
 The Sheriff’s Office provides for the security and care of inmates committed to the Correctional Center, including meals, medical and mental health care, visitation, education services, rehabilitative programs and work opportunities.
-Operating the Correctional Center and providing related functions comprise the largest portion of Sheriff’s Office operations and account for more than 75% of its $47 million annual budget.
+Operating the Correctional Center and providing related functions comprise the largest portion of Sheriff’s Office operations and account for more than 75% of its $48 million annual budget.

 In addition to Correctional Operations, the Sheriff’s Office also provides inmate booking, record-keeping and classification, maintenance of the jail and a Criminal Intelligence Unit that investigates and prosecutes any criminal activity that occurs within the facility.
 The VBSO Criminal Intelligence Unit and K9 Unit also assist with local, state and federal investigations.